-- Santa Barbara County offers both novices and aficionados the opportunity to learn something new.
+- Santa Barbara offers both novices and aficionados the opportunity to learn something new.
 Be open-minded and ready to delve into the diversity of the region, even if you prefer a specific style of wine or a specific variety prior to your trip.
 Try to taste wines from each of the AVA in order to get a sense of each place and its microclimate.
-At 3,729 square miles in size, Santa Barbara County has given birth to six AVAs (American Viticultural Areas): Ballard Canyon, Happy Canyon, Los Olivos District, Santa Maria Valley, Sta.
+At 3,729 square miles in size, Santa Barbara Wine Country has given birth to six AVAs (American Viticultural Areas): Ballard Canyon, Happy Canyon, Los Olivos District, Santa Maria Valley, Sta.
 Rita Hills, and Santa Ynez Valley, plus one pending AVA in Alisos Canyon.

 - Do plan ahead and map out a route.
-Santa Barbara County is a big area but some tasting rooms may be just a few meters apart.
+Santa Barbara is a big area but some tasting rooms may be just a few meters apart.
 There are several towns in the county that have clusters of tasting rooms.
 With advanced planning and scheduled appointments, you can expect to visit three to six producers in a single day.

-- In Santa Barbara County, you’ll spend most of the time visiting tasting rooms as opposed to winery visits; most of the wineries are not open to the public.
+- In Santa Barbara, you’ll spend most of the time visiting tasting rooms as opposed to winery visits; most of the wineries are not open to the public.
 Some wineries have their own tasting rooms while others use wine bars and shops to showcase their wines.
 Most of the tasting sessions are priced between $10 to $20 per person.
 Sometimes, there’s also the option of trying library wines, which would then add to the cost.

 - If time and budget permit, it’s always wise to opt for the most comprehensive and premium tasting option on the menu.
-Due to the small productions, most of the wines in Santa Barbara County are not exported out of the region and are mostly sold through mailing lists.
+Due to the small productions, most of the wines in Santa Barbara are not exported out of the region and are mostly sold through mailing lists.
 This means that the best time to try the wines of the county is when you are visiting the wineries or tasting rooms.

 - Make sure you have a designated driver.
 Chances are you will end up tasting more wine than you expect and those few sips can really add up.